-As described in Notes 1 and 6 to the financial statements, the Company's goodwill balance was \$779 million as of December 31, 2023.
-The Company performed an annual goodwill impairment test as of October 1, 2023 using a quantitative evaluation for each of its reporting units.
+As described in Notes 1 and 6 to the financial statements, the Company's goodwill balance was \$780 million as of December 31, 2024.
+The Company performed an annual goodwill impairment test as of October 1, 2024, using a quantitative evaluation for each of its reporting units.
 The Company determines the fair value of its reporting units using the income approach, based on a discounted cash flow valuation model.
 To test for goodwill impairment, the Company compares the fair value of each reporting unit to its carrying value.
 When determining the fair value of each reporting unit, management makes significant estimates and assumptions related to a number of factors.
 The Company considers the impact of factors that are specific to each of the reporting units such as industry and economic changes as well as projected sales and expense growth rates based upon annual budgets and longer-range strategic plans, which are highly sensitive to changes in domestic and foreign economic conditions, and the selection of appropriate discount rates.

-Given the significant estimates and assumptions management makes to determine the fair value of the reporting units and the sensitivity of the operations to changes in U.S. and foreign economic conditions, we identified management's assumptions related to the sales and expense growth rates, the discount rates, and the terminal value calculation utilized in the valuation of the reporting units within the Company's goodwill impairment tests as a critical audit matter.
+Given the significant estimates and assumptions management makes to determine the fair value of the reporting units we identified management's assumptions related to the sales growth rates, projected gross margin rates and certain components of the discount rates utilized in the valuation of the reporting units within the Company's goodwill impairment tests as a critical audit matter.
 Auditing the reasonableness of management's estimates and assumptions required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists.